shivamottaghi/ajax-pokedex/README.md

   - returns a file with pokemone names and url to fetch more info about each.<br>
 *Realized that I need to fetch by name and ID there is no need to fetch all of the pokemons at the same time*
 - [x] change your code structure so that only fetch the pokemons needed.
-  - [ ] catch and display error if pokemon not found.
+  - [x] catch and display error if pokemon not found.
+    - if the response status is 404 alerts a message
 - [x] display it on console
 - [x] add search input into the html
   - [x] search by name function